spaghetticode/dbmanager/README.md

 #### Override database.yml

-Since some settings may be specific to the server environment (ie. host could be a private ip not reachable from anywhere) you can overwrite the settings in database.yml by adding a dbmanager_override.yml file in your rails config dir.
+Since some settings may be specific to the server environment (ie. host could be a private ip not reachable from elsewhere) you can override the settings in database.yml by adding a dbmanager_override.yml file in your rails config dir.

 You can also use this file to tell the dumper to ignore certain tables with